Legal is not always fair

 - Conservatives might be concerned with the fate of unborn children but as soon as they are born in misery their compassion suddenly vanishes.

-In some areas ethics are needed urgently because the capitalist market economy is destroying our planet.
-So the primary focus should now be business and law.
+In some areas ethics are needed urgently.
 Research has shown that CEO is the job with the highest rate of psychopaths while lawyer comes in second,1 possibly because traders in financial markets were not included in the survey.
-Media came in third, possibly because it was a British research.
+Media came in third because it was a British research.
 Salespeople make a rather unsurprising fourth position.

 Rural areas in the United States are turning into an economic wasteland.
 Closed down factories and empty malls dominate the landscape.
 Communities are ravaged and drug abuse is on the rise.
 One reason for this to happen is that jobs are shipped overseas.
 Several factors contributed to this situation, but a major cause is CEOs not caring for people and communities.
 In many cases other solutions were possible.